redbadger/carlotta-lessons/pokemon-bot/README.md

-# Danny
+# Ash

-Danny (for Danny DeVito :wink:) is Slack App which runs a bot
+Ash (for Pok'emon Ash :wink:) is Slack App which runs a bot

 It's not a simple bot in the sense of Slack bot, is an app managing a bot using [Slack Real Time API](https://api.slack.com/rtm)

 ## How to install

-You need to have installed Node from version *6.6.0*
+You need to have installed Node from version _6.6.0_

 To install all dependencies
 `npm install --save`